Yamaha Clavinova Digital Pianos – REVIEW | 15 Models Comparison

 The Yamaha Piano Company has been producing the “Clavinova” line of digital pianos continuously for over 35 years with their CSP models only coming out within the last few years.
 Yamaha Clavinova’s start at a price of $1999 and go up from there to well over $15,000 depending on the model.
 They are all in attractive, full furniture cabinets.

-There are 7 models of Clavinova CLP digital pianos available in the US which are called CLP-725, CLP-735, CLP-745, CLP-775, CLP-785, and 2 digital mini grand pianos called CLP-765GP and CLP-795GP.
+The following info includes the previous CLP-700 series.
+There are 7 models of Clavinova CLP digital pianos available in the US (all of which have changed over now to the 800 series) which are called CLP-725, CLP-735, CLP-745, CLP-775, CLP-785, and 2 digital mini grand pianos called CLP-765GP and CLP-795GP.
 They are known as the more “traditional” Clavinova’s because they focus more on the “piano playing experience” with fewer “bells & whistles” than the CSP or CVP series.

 So if you mainly want to “play piano” but still have a significant amount of some cool digital features like extra instrument sounds, recording & playback features, and even Bluetooth connectivity, then the CLP pianos may be the better choice depending on your budget.